NCBI-Hackathons/TheHumanPangenome/Giraffe/README.md

 You will need to run `vg` to see the updated function at work.

-We'll be using `valgrind` which can be installed with: `sudo apt install valgrind`
+We'll be using `valgrind` which can be installed with: `sudo apt install valgrind kcachegrind`

 Next, clone `vg` with: `git clone https://github.com/vgteam/vg.git`